Specialties Covered

 Would recommend our course

-From application form clinics to your personalised feedback from your full mock interview- we’ve worked with hundreds of applicants over several years to design a programme that will support you at every step.
-OI is built on the experience of SpRs and IMTs from across the country- join your network today!
+From application form clinics to personalised feedback from your full mock interview- our Speciality-specific programmes will support you at every step.
+O.I. is the largest network of specialty trainees from across the country brought together for the purpose of Specialty Interview preparations- join today!

 Our community of successful trainees guide you through your interview process.
 Get honest advice and feedback from dozens of your predecessors- not just on the Courses but through the OI ‘Communities’ afterwards too.